 Degrees and Certifications:

-- B.S. in Natural Sciences from the University of Pittsburgh - Master of Arts in Teaching from the University of Pittsburgh
+- B.S. in Biology from the University of Pittsburgh - Master of Arts in Teaching from the University of Pittsburgh

 Mr. William Hazy

 Hello and welcome to a new school year!